rouault/llvm-project-deluge/README.md

   type at runtime and ask the allocator to deal with it), and optional "hard" allocation (what OpenSSL calls the secure heap, so it's mlocked, DONT_DUMPed, zeroed on alloc and free, guarded with mprotected pages, and some other stuff).

+- I'm a lover of good GCs, so I've been designing Deluge with that in mind.
+There isn't anything in Deluge that prevents me switching to a real-time GC instead of isolated heaps.
+I have a sick algo in mind.
+But for now, I like how stuff Just Works with isoheaps.

 - Although Deluge pointers are 32 bytes, they are atomic by default, and are safe and useful to race on.
 Racing on a Deluge pointer will never result in a more capable pointer than any of the pointers